If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 May this inspire our understanding.

-This is one of the oldest Sanskrit mantras.
+Why we chant it: This is considered one of the oldest Sanskrit mantras.
 It speaks to the unity of all creation, despite its many forms.
 Chanting it invokes the light of the sun and helps us to transcend suffering.

 Translation: